 Shoreditch / Bar / Restaurant / Club / Cuisine: British

 The Hoxton Pony boasts some of the best cocktails in the whole of London, let alone Shoreditch.
 The food is 'propa east end grub' which includes 'bangers and mash', 'fish n chips' and 'slow roasted pork belly'.
 The decor is fresh bold and extravagent, with post box red tables, black leather chairs and two impressive bars.
 The whole venue is ridiculously intoxicating (a bit like the cocktails) but if you just want to dance and have a fabulous time, then The Hoxton Pony is for you!

 Shoreditch / Bar / Restaurant / Cuisine: Modern European

-A relaxed spot to play a few games of table football while munching on some homely chorizo sandwiches by day and a lively venue to tackle an extensive continental beer and cocktails menu by night, Bar Kick (pictured above) manages to score highly at both ends of the pitch.
+A relaxed spot to play a few games of table football while munching on some homely chorizo sandwiches by day.
+A lively venue to tackle an extensive continental beer and cocktails menu by night.
+Bar Kick manages to score highly at both ends of the pitch.
 With an ample number of widescreen TVs and atmospheric flags hanging from the walls, it is Shoreditch's prime location to watch live football, but be warned - arrive very early to catch any glimpse of the remaining World Cup matches.